euougo/100-days-of-code/log.md

 **Today's Progress**: Today I was learning about React Native at docs, exploring some components and aplying style to it.

 **Thoughts**: React Native is easier when you already know ReactJS.

+### Day 41: January 17, 2021

+**Today's Progress**: Today I come back to FreeCodeCamp to review ES6 and Regular Expressions.

+**Thoughts**: In order to use new Libraries Like React, modern javascript is totally required.